Plans for the future

 - Building strategic partnerships

 Excellence in palliative care

-We will continue to develop our services to ensure as many people as possible have access to our care across Salima District.
+We will continue to develop our services to ensure as many people as possible have access to our care across Salima District and, through the training of clinical staff, across all the regions of Malawi.
 This will include expanding our outreach service to five government or NGO health clinics and developing a mentoring service for health professionals with an interest in palliative care.

 A major project for 2014 will be to build a new clinic.
 We have outgrown our existing building which can’t easily accommodate all our patients or the medical volunteers that come to help.
 Land adjacent to Ndi Moyo’s existing centre has been bought and a new clinic with space for six examination rooms is being built this year.
 This will mean better facilities for patients, and will give us enough space to enable health professionals from other parts of Malawi to have placements with Ndi Moyo to develop their palliative care knowledge and experience

 We also have plans to develop paediatric care in Ndi Moyo and to support the development of paediatric care in our two nearest hospital – Salima District Hospital and Kamuzu Central Hospital.

 Ndi Moyo is beginning its journey from being an organisation led by its founders, Lucy and Tony Finch, to a charity which is driven forward by Malawian staff and an active Malawian trustee board.

 Over the next year our immediate priorities are to continue this transition with the support of our Clinical and Operational Director volunteers.
 They are working closely with our 17-strong staff team to build their skills and knowledge, and to strengthen the organisation’s operational procedures and governance.

 We are also seeking to broaden Ndi Moyo’s fundraising base within Malawi and elsewhere to ensure the charity can be sustainable over the long term.